 The views are stunning, and they make lip-smacking food.
 Enjoy lazing around for an afternoon, sipping on arak, and eating some gob-smacking delicacies such as kinds of pasta made with local cheese!

-Places such as Komic is the definition of why I am in love with traveling to remote places.
+Places such as Komic are the definition of why I am in love with traveling to remote places.
 It is hard to describe the reflective stillness, the untouched exquisiteness, and stunning meals, all accompanied by flowing and intimate conversations!

 You only get to experience it in places like Komic, which act as a stimulant of introducing you to yourself!
 Trust me when I say this, you must experience the soulful melody of Komic once in your life!